johnpcarter/WxServiceAlerts/README.md

 NOTE: Any time period other than "since last restart" requires the aforementioned database and so won't provide any results if you have configured your own persistence service.

+*Alerts*
+This feature is only available to webMethods 10.7 or better.
+You can configure rules to detect trends and hence trigger system alerts to detect services that are slowing or being invoked too often.
+You can then in turn subscribe to these alerts to implement custom actions if required.
+Refer to the usage guide for more info.

 *Usage*